MoveUpHealth/README-Generator/README.md

 ## Credit

-Myself, for perservering against all odds.
+Myself, for persevering against all odds.
 And the instructional staff for dealing with my need to overcomplicate things.